farmerbb/libtaskbar/README.md

 **v2.2.0**
 * Includes all changes from Taskbar 6.2
 * targetSdkVersions 30 and up are now supported
+* libtaskbar's secondary home activity intent filter is now set at a higher priority, to prevent conflicts with Launcher3's built-in secondary home activity

 **v2.1.1**
 * Includes all changes from Taskbar 6.1.1